-Jemal, a 17-year-old boy from Eritrea, had been in the UK for one year before being referred to the Mentoring Project.
+Jemal, a 17-year-old boy from Eritrea, had been in the UK for one year before being referred to the Mentoring Programme.
 This is his story of how mentoring lead to success.

 Mentoring has had a big impact on me, my mentor makes me feel not alone, giving me a hand and always being cheerful.
 She gives me confidence and teaches me to be strong.
 Jemal - Mentee